-Pastoral team to continue to support families EEF Social and Emotional Learning (Est. +4m) Working with individual children and families to support pupils' interaction with others and self-management of emotions.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to deploy the Learning Mentor and Thrive practitioners to offer targeted support to identified children the Learning Mentor and Thrive practitioners to offer targeted support to identified children Pastoral team to continue to support families EEF Social and Emotional Learning (Est. +4m) Working with individual children and families to support pupils' interaction with others and self-management of emotions.
 Club provided at break times to support pupils identified as requiring additional support.
-EEF Social and Emotional Learning 2, 3, 4 Facilitate access for disadvantaged children to a range of cocurricular activities (PE clubs, residential trips) The EFF Guide to the Pupil Premium highlights the importance of wider strategies for disadvantaged children.
-As a school, we recognise the importance of supporting disadvantaged children to have access to a range of experiences outside the classroom.
-The EEF Guide to Pupil Premium 2, 4 Strategies to promote good attendance implemented.
+EEF Social and Emotional Learning 2, 3, 4 Facilitate access for disadvantaged children to a range of cocurricular activities (PE clubs, residential trips) tagedwider strategies for disadvantaged children.
+As a school, weto a rangerecognise the importance of supporting disadvantaged childrento have access to a range of experiences outside the classroom.(PE clubs,The EEF Guide to Pupil Premium Strategies to promote good attendance implemented.
 There is a clear monitoring procedure and staff are pro-active in contacting families EEF Parental Engagement (Est. +4m) Improving School Attendance Local Authority SLA to tackle any persistent absenteeism.
 Research shows that there is a direct correlation between attendance and success in schools.
-3, 4 Parental Engagement EEF Parental Engagement (Est. + 4m) including approaches to educate and upskill parents, supporting with homework and reading at home and intensive support for families in crisis.
+3, 4 Parental EEF Parental Engagement (Est. + 4m) including approaches to educate and upskill parents, supporting with homework and reading at home and intensive support for families in crisis.
 EEF Parental Engagement 4 Social and Emotional Learning EEF Social and Emotional Learning (Est. +4m) including Thrive school ethos, supporting pupil self-regulation and multi-layered pastoral support approach in school; Thrive 1:1, small groups, Boomerang Mental Health Groups.
-Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5
+5

-£28, 191 + £13, 271 + £15, 679 Total budgeted cost = £57, 140
+£31,570 + £13,271 + £15,716 Total budgeted cost = £60,557